 - 1 stick (8 tablespoon) cold, unsalted butter, cut into cubes

 - 2 large eggs, plus 3 egg yolks

 - ¼ cup gluten free all-purpose flour

-- ¼ tsp kosher salt (pinch of fine salt)
+- ¼ teaspoon kosher salt (pinch of fine salt)

 - Prep pan and oven: Grease an 8-inch square pan, line with parchment paper overlapping the edges of the pan.
 Grease parchment paper.
 Preheat oven to 350F.

 - Make crust: Whisk together flour, sugars, zest and salt in a large bowl.
 Using your hands, gently toss the cubed butter into the flour mix to coat.
 Using your thumb and pointer finger, pinch and rub the butter into the flour mixture until coarse crumbs form.
 The dough should stick together when pinched.

 - Pre-bake crust: Gently press crust mixture into an even layer in prepared pan.
 The mixture might look dry and loose at first, but should stick together when pressed.
 Place on center rack of oven and bake for 20-25 minutes or until lightly golden.
 Allow to cool slightly and reduce oven to 325°F.